Robust and Scalable Bayes via a Median of Subset Posterior Measures: Introduction

 Contemporary data analysis problems pose several general challenges.
 One is resource limitations: massive data require computer clusters for storage and processing.
 Another problem occurs when data are severely contaminated by ``outliers'' that are not easily identified and removed.
 Following \cite{Box1968A-Bayesian-appr00}, an outlier can be defined as \emph{``being an observation which is suspected to be partially or wholly irrelevant because it is not generated by the stochastic model assumed.''} While the topic of robust estimation has occupied an important place in the statistical literature for several decades and significant progress has been made in the theory of point estimation, robust Bayesian methods are not sufficiently well-understood.

-Our main goal is to make a step towards solving these problems, proposing a general Bayesian approach that is (i) provably robust to the presence of outliers in the data without any specific assumptions on their distribution or reliance on preprocessing; and (ii) scalable to big data sets through allowing computational algorithms to be implemented in parallel for different data subsets prior to an efficient aggregation step.
-The proposed method splits the sample into disjoint parts, implements Markov chain Monte Carlo (MCMC) or another posterior sampling method to obtain draws from each ``subset posterior'' in parallel, and then uses these draws to obtain weighted samples from the {\em median posterior (or M-posterior)}, a new probability measure which is a (properly defined) median of a collection of posterior distributions based on a partition of the data.
+Our main goal is to make a step towards solving these problems, proposing a general Bayesian approach that is \begin{enumerate}[(i)] \item provably robust to the presence of outliers in the data without any specific assumptions on their distribution or reliance on preprocessing; \item scalable to big data sets through allowing computational algorithms to be implemented in parallel for different data subsets prior to an efficient aggregation step. \end{enumerate} The proposed approach consists in splitting the sample into disjoint parts, implementing Markov chain Monte Carlo (MCMC) or another posterior sampling method to obtain draws from each ``subset posterior'' in parallel, and then using these draws to obtain weighted samples from the {\em median posterior (or M-Posterior)}, a new probability measure which is a (properly defined) median of a collection of subset posterior distributions.
+We show that, despite the loss of ``interactions'' among the data in different groups, the final result still admits strong guarantees; moreover, splitting the data gives certain advantages in terms of robustness to outliers.

+In particular, we demonstrate that the M-posterior is a probability measure centered at the ``robust'' estimator of the unknown parameter, the associated credible sets are often of the same ``width'' as the credible sets obtained from the usual posterior distribution and admit strong ``frequentist'' coverage guarantees (see section \ref{sec:approx} for exact statements).

 The paper is organized as follows: section \ref{sec:literature} contains an overview of the existing literature and explains the goals that we aim to achieve in this work.
 Section \ref{sec:prelim} introduces the mathematical background and key facts used throughout the paper.
 Section \ref{sec:main} describes the main theoretical results for the median posterior.
 Section \ref{sec:ex} presents details of algorithms, implementation, and numerical performance of the median posterior for several models.
+The simulation study and analysis of data examples convincingly show the robustness properties of the median posterior.
+We have also implemented the matrix completion example based on the MovieLens data set \citep{Gro13} which illustrates the scalability of the model.
 Proofs that are omitted in the main text are contained in the appendix.